Tips for Cleaning Your AC System

 • Viewing the blower, motor, drain line and coils

 There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+You just need about an hour to clean your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a warm day to clean your air conditioner.
+Choose a warm day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
 That way, you can test your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment